-Please keep in mind - it is fraud to give your card to your friends or co-workers to obtain benefits such as glasses or medicine!
+Please keep in mind - it is fraud to give your card to friends or co-workers to obtain benefits such as glasses or medicine!
 Please remember - do not take money or any other non-medical incentives from any provider!
 This is fraud.
-Providers are only allowed to provide you with medical treatment.
+Providers are only allowed to provide you with the necessary medical treatment that you require and Acute/Chronic Medications.